herebythere/baseboard/README.md

 ##Details##

 Terrible, right?
 Now compare it to the same [page](https://taylor-vann.github.io/baseboard/example/plank.html) without Baseboard.
-Initial browser defaults go unnoticed *until* it's a problem and Baseboard attempts to remedy that.
-It gives you a clean cross-platform canvas for the most useful and semantic HTML5 elements.
+Initial browser defaults go unnoticed *until* it's a problem.
+Baseboard gives the most useful and semantic HTML5 elements in a clean cross-browser format.

-Function, flow, and the user experience should be created by design teams, not libraries or boilerplates.
+Function, flow, and experience should be created by design teams and developers, not libraries or boilerplates.
 Baseboard supports this philosophy and lets you begin from (almost) nothing.
-Less than 75 lines eliminate default styling.
-Less than 40 lines contain utility classes covering media queries, floats, and a small responsive 12 column grid.
+Less than 75 lines eliminate default styling and reduce HTML elements to a purely semantic foundation.

-Baseboard is made for the developer who doesn't need a boilerplate but also doesn't want to start from scratch.
-The goal is to give you a little more control and a fair blank-slate.
+The goal is to give you, artists, and developers a little more control and a fair blank-slate.

-CSS from scratch doesn't have to be so bad.

 ##Usage##